5720.1 Credit Hour Requirements

 All students in a doctoral program are expected to take and pass the qualifying examination before they will be admitted into candidacy status.
 The purpose of the qualifying examination is to determine if a student has acquired and is able to apply fundamental knowledge and acumen in the program area.
 The examination may be written, oral, or both.
 The graduate committee of the doctoral program will determine the type of examination and the procedures for the examination.
 Students will normally not take the examination until they are familiar with the material in the core courses of the program.
 Failure to pass the examination may result in dismissal from the program regardless of performance in other aspects of the program.
 Depending on the committee's recommendation, a student failing the examination may repeat it once.
 Students will normally be expected to repeat the examination at its next scheduled date.
 Passing the examination does not guarantee a student's admission into candidacy.
 The program may establish additional criteria to determine a student’s eligibility for candidacy.

 Students will be provided written notification of the results of the examination and of any actions to be taken within ten days of having taken the examination.
-The doctoral program will notify, in writing, the Graduate School of the administration and results of the qualifying examination and the actions to be taken for those students who have failed to pass the examination.
-If dismissal action is to be taken, the Graduate School will formally notify the student by letter.
+The doctoral program will notify, in writing, the College of Graduate Programs and Honors Studies of the administration and results of the qualifying examination and the actions to be taken for those students who have failed to pass the examination.
+If dismissal action is to be taken, the College of Graduate Programs and Honors Studies will formally notify the student by letter.

 Acceptance into candidacy in a doctoral program indicates that students have the basic potential to undertake work on the dissertation and to successfully complete all other requirements of the program.